Recycling and Sustainability Manager

 Food Systems Coordinator, Grow Lab & Free Store Director

 Leah grew up and still lives on a farm in Maryville, TN.
 She is currently finishing a degree in Anthropology & Religious Studies with a focus on socially sustainable communities.
 She loves books; quirky, dark comedies; tea; solo traveling; and her gaggle of nieces, nephews, and godchildren.
 Leah is very passionate about sustainable agriculture, food justice, issues surrounding women and children, and living a purposeful life.
 She hates unnecessary packaging, cilantro, and scented candles more than is probably good for anyone.

 Originally from the Chicago-land area, Annalisa studied Italian and French with a minor in Global Sustainability at the University of Michigan.
-But near the end of her time at Michigan, she realized that environmental work and sustainability are her true passions.
-So, after graduating, she applied to AmeriCorps to gain real world experience in the field she’s planning to pursue in the future.
+Near the end of her time at Michigan, she realized that environmental work and sustainability are her true passions, so she applied to AmeriCorps to gain real-world experience in the field she’s planning to pursue in the future.
 She loves playing guitar, backpacking, and traveling whenever she can.

 Student Interns and Assistants